chaudhary1337/BlockChain-Unchained/README.md

 - Honey Pot Attack/ Honey Pot Retaliation

 I have also included the fixes for the attacks: [Exploits and Attacks Fixes](https://github.com/SmartyPants042/BlockChain-Unchained/tree/main/Solidity/Break)

+## Cryptography
+A head first dive into the cryptography used in the modern day technologies.
+I've explored RSA & ECC, both of which are already in use widely and have had substantial impact on the current Scuerity Systems.
+ECC is even more powerful, and has seen numerous applications in blockchain.
+We explore one of the standards used in Bitcoin; `secp256k1`.

+### RSA
+decsription to be added

+### ECC
+Elliptic Curve Cryptography is much more efficient, in the number of bits required to effectively encrypt/decrypt, sign/verify information.